-In 2001, Gerard ventured out on his own, conceptualizing and opening the 1960s- themed Sushi à-Go-Go restaurant directly across from Lincoln Center (as Featured in Interior Design Magazine; May 2002), and then becoming the creative force behind Uncle Bacala’s, an Italian restaurant in Garden City Park, NY, based on the stories and recipes of The Pacific Street Social Club Cook Book.
+In 2004, he became the creative force behind Uncle Bacala’s, an Italian-American restaurant in Garden City Park, NY, the inspiration for which was based on the stories and recipes of his Men of The Pacific Street Social Club Cookbook.

 Reuniting with his former business partner in 2006, they launched Bar Stuzzichini in the Flatiron district of NYC.
 This trattoria, was based on his travels throughout Southern Italy, and he was the first to introduce Stuzzichini (Southern Italian small plates) to the New York City dining scene, helping to start a local food craze in 2007.
 This is the restaurant that would redefine his career.
 Critically acclaimed for both its concept and food, Bar Stuzzichini was awarded two stars by New York Magazine’s Adam Platt, as well as the New York Times’ Frank Bruni in 2007.
 In 2008 it was voted as having the “Best Small Plates” in New York Magazine’s “Best of New York”.
 New York Magazine also selected Bar Stuzzichini’s Pane e Panelle as the number two overall sandwich in their “101 Best Sandwiches” in New York (May 2010).